swarup81/Credit_Risk_Analysis/README.md

 # Summary:

-In credit risk analysis, all the models show low precision in determining high credit risk with high sensitivity.
+In credit risk analysis, all the models show low precision and high sensitivity in determining high credit risk.
 Based on the analysis, I recommend  Easy Ensemble AdaBoost Classifier model because it has a 0.93 balanced accuracy score.
 The balanced accuracy score of 0.93 gives us a better idea of how well the model can predict both classes.